dominikvrbic/react-stiches/src/components/Readme.md

-# Add components in this folder
+# Add components in this folder and import them to index.ts